verse-lab/ceramist/readme.md

 To browse the files within the image, first start a docker container from the image:
 ```
-docker run --name ceramist --rm -it ceramist:1.01
+docker run --name ceramist --rm -it ceramist:1.0.1
 ```
 You should now be dropped into a shell with the working directory set to a folder containing the ceramist source code.
-From here you can explore the source code/build the coqdoc documentation (using `eval $(opam env) && make doc`, and the output will be placed into a html folder at the ceramist root).
+From here you can explore the source code/build the coqdoc documentation (using `eval $(opam env) && make doc`, and the output will be placed into a `html` folder at the ceramist root).

 If you wish to browse the files on your local machine, start up the docker container, using the command above, and *while it is still